 Benefits of natural gas

 Your hot showers will be that much more enjoyable when you know they’re cleaner than the alternatives.
-Reduce the length of your showers by a few minutes to save water and be even greener.
+Reduce the length of your showers by a few minutes to save water.

 Running costs can be reduced with a simple thermostat adjustment, too.
 Every additional degree your heating goes up or cooling goes down adds 10 per cent to the running cost.
 To keep your heating and cooling more efficient, set heating to 18 – 21 degrees and cooling to 24 – 27 degrees.